ding2/ding2/themes/ddbasic/README.md

 ## HTML markup

-Along with preprocessing done in template.php the [template files (temp link)](https://github.com/b14/ding2ddbasic/tree/master/themes/ddbasic/templates) are the html implementation of the Drupal objects.
+Along with preprocessing done in template.php the [template files](https://github.com/ding2/ding2/tree/master/themes/ddbasic/templates) are the html implementation of the Drupal objects.

 DDBasic follows [Drupal best practices](https://www.drupal.org/coding-standards/css/architecture) for frontend development and Drupals take on CSS and best practices for SCSS.